 All of these different types of adjustments can be recorded in Vend using the Inventory Count feature.
 Check out this article to learn how to complete an adjustment or this on completing an inventory count.

-Stock adjustments, including inventory counts, are not able to be directly sent to QBO.
-You'll need to complete a manual journal in QBO to account for these.
+Stock adjustments, including inventory counts, are not able to be directly sent to QuickBooks Online.
+You'll need to complete a manual journal in QuickBooks Online to account for these.